srv96/jump-piggy-jump/README.md

 # jump-piggy-jump
-A AI enabled game which play itself,make mistake and learn from it to imporve itself.
+It's an AI enabled Game in which the player is the computer itself.In this Game A small neural net is integrated So that whenever it loose by doing mistakes.it will learn from it by modifying its weight and improve itself in the next genration.

+for more Information See Gentetic Algorithm